 While global mega-banks dominate New York City’s headlines, its actually small businesses that are most important to the state’s financial health.
 Overall, New York small businesses generate nearly one trillion in annual receipts, roughly 43% of the states total, and nearly 4 million jobs.1

-In fact, there are over 455,000 small businesses in New York and the number reaches approximately 2 million when adding the self-employed.2 While most of these businesses are from New York City or Long Island, there are a large number from the Hudson and Mohawk Valleys as well as the Finger Lakes.3
+In fact, there are over 455,000 small businesses in New York and that number swells to roughly 2 million when adding the self-employed.2 While most of these businesses are from New York City or Long Island, there are many from the Hudson and Mohawk Valleys as well as the Finger Lakes region.3

-But New York State is a tough place to do business, even with new efforts to revitalize upstate.
-The taxes And despite improvements in the number of municipalities experiencing ‘financial distress, it’s hard to ignore the cyclicality the state’s economy follows.
+There is significant business expansion into the Upstate region with the help of incentives programs, especially for manufacturing companies.
+Still, New York can be a tough place to do business with higher taxes.
+Despite improvements in the number of municipalities experiencing ‘financial distress, it’s hard to ignore the cyclicality the state’s economy follows (a large percentage of state revenue comes from the financial sector).
 While the individual towns in New York state are in relatively solid fiscal condition, it’s on the county level that the most problems exist- 18% of counties are under fiscal stress as a 2014 report shows but that number could easily soar if interest rates rise.4

 This could cause delayed payments for the small businesses who invoice these municipalities for contracting work or other services rendered.
 Small businesses often wait 30/60/90 or even 180 days for payment.
-A better solution is invoice factoring which is the discounted sale of accounts receivable to a third-party.
+A better solution is invoice factoring-the discounted sale of accounts receivable to a third-party.

-Taking on more debt for your financing needs could even violate existing covenants your business may have.
+Taking on more debt for your financing needs isn’t always the best option- it could even violate existing covenants your business may have with other creditors.
 And obtaining a traditional small business line of credit from a merchant bank is very difficult and time consuming, especially for companies with limited operating history and profitability.
 If you need capital to pay for this week’s payroll, a bank won’t be of much help.
 And other options such as merchant cash advances have sky high loan rates.

 Major Industries in New York